 Why should anyone believe that Jesus Christ was more than another prophet, like those whose deeds are recorded in the Old Testament of the Bible?
 Are there credible reasons to believe that He was the only actual Son of God?

 It is crucial to determine exactly who Jesus Christ was – and still is, if indeed He has been resurrected from death.
 The reason is that the Bible teaches that trusting in Jesus Christ is the only way for a person to know for certain that he (or she) will have eternal salvation.
-[See our article entitled “What Must a Person Do to Be Assured of Eternal Salvation?”]
+[For a discussion regarding how to be certain of having eternal salvation, click on “What Must a Person Do to Be Assured of Eternal Salvation?”]

 Throughout history, there have been a number of people, in addition to Jesus Christ, who have proclaimed to be the only way to know God and/or to attain eternal life.
 However, there are valid reasons to believe that Jesus Christ is different than the others.